-Since the Covid-19 pandemic, many of us have been using our homes in ways we’ve never considered before, as they become classrooms and places of learning, offices, gyms and much more.
+Since the COVID-19 pandemic, many of us have been using our homes in ways we’ve never considered before, as they become classrooms and places of learning, offices, gyms and much more.
 For many of us, that means adjusting to a new way of life – especially if we’re working from home full time.

 Your home workspace matters